matrix-io/matrix-documentation/docs/API/overview.md

 This permits MatrixOS applications to respond to events, such as sensor information, CV detection, or external events as they happen.

 ### Thinking in Events
-While you can write a `main()` and loop it's execution, most of the power in the MatrixOS is in listening for certain conditions to be met, and then performing an action.
+While you can write a `main()` and `setInterval` it's execution, most of the power in the MatrixOS is in listening for certain conditions to be met, and then performing an action.

 ### Heed Warning
 Not all of this API is built and functional yet.
 We have endeavored to supply warning messages where there are implementation gaps.
 Use `matrix log` for more info about your running apps.